When to See a Doctor After a Car Accident

 Because of the sudden shock of an auto accident, the adrenaline caused by trauma may have numbed you to any initial pain.
 Don’t wait for symptoms before seeking medical evaluation.

-- Delaying treatment can worsen injury.
+- Delaying treatment can worsen an injury.
 Even fender benders can cause unseen physical damage from the force of impact.
 Swelling and reduced mobility may develop later than broken bones, and have more dire consequences.

 - Insurance companies take notice of wait time so that they can argue against the severity of your injuries.
 For this reason, you may even be offered a sum by the company to quickly sign a release.
 Don’t delay medical evaluation, and don’t sign before full recovery.